robert-laws/robert-laws.github.io/my_collections/_posts/2021-05-18-ux-html-css-design-code-challenges.md

 ---

 #### Challenge Workflow

+The following workflow is a condensed version of the detailed information presented above.
+It's meant to serve as a general guideline for working through a challenge.

 1. identify a website as inspiration for the challenge
 1. take a full screenshot to serve as a reference